khronokernel/trashOS/HP-Compaq-DC7900/README.md

 Doesn't work:

 * Sleep
-   * fixed if you setup an SSDT-CPUPM
+   * Fixed if you setup an SSDT-CPUPM
 * PS2 keyboard/Mouse
    * VoodooPS2 fixes this, haven't bothered to try
 * On-board iGPU